J&J Snack Foods: 2000s

 At the turn of the century, JJSF reached $328 million in annual sales.
 From 2001 to 2003 JJSF worked to further develop its soft pretzel category with the launch of cheese-filled Pretzel Fillers, the Superpretzel line extension of specialty cheese-filled pretzel sticks Superpretzel Pretzelfils, and a more traditional-tasting Gourmet Twists Topped Soft Pretzels.
 Throughout the next decade JJSF saw a major increase in development to its in-store bakery category.
-This was due mainly from the 2001 acquisition of Uptown Bakeries, who makes baked products for Wawa, the 2004 acquisition of Country Home Bakers which supply frozen dough to supermarkets, and the 2008 Jana's IndulgenceCookies acquisition.
+This was due mainly from the 2001 acquisition of Uptown Bakeries, who makes baked products for Wawa, the 2004 acquisition of Country Home Bakers which supply frozen dough to supermarkets, and the 2008 Jana's Indulgence Cookies acquisition.
 Additionally, in 2007 JJSF acquired Hom/Ade Foods Inc. and Radar, Inc., introducing Mary B's Biscuits and Daddy Ray's Fig and Fruit Bars respectively to its family of baked goods brands.
 In 2006 JJSF acquired Icee of Hawaii and Slush Puppie.
 Slush Puppie introduced JJSF to the non-carbonated beverage arena, making JJSF a leader in the frozen beverage category.
 Furthermore, JJSF extended its frozen novelty brands with the acquisition of Whole Fruit Sorbet, Fruit-a-Freeze Fruit Bars, and Dogsters Treats for Dogs in 2007.
 In 2007 the company acquired Daddy Ray's in Moscow Mills, Missouri.

 2010s

 By 2010, sales for JJSF had surpassed $600 million.
 In recent years the company has extended its churro product line with the 2010 acquisition of California Churro.
 A licensing deal with Mondelez International gave JJSF the right to manufacture, market, and distribute churros under the Oreo brand name, branding them as Oreo Churros.
 In 2011, the company introduced handheld sandwiches and pies to its product line with the acquisition of ConAgra's Frozen Handheld Business.
 In 2012, JJSF acquired Kim & Scott's Gourmet Pretzel, adding gourmet stuffed soft pretzels to its soft pretzel product line.
 It also acquired New York Pretzel in 2013.

-In 2014, JJSF acquired Philly Famous Water Ice, Inc. otherwise known as PhillySwirl.
+In 2014, JJSF acquired Philly Famous Water Ice, Inc. also known as PhillySwirl.
 This introduced the unique line of SwirlStix, Candy Spoonz, Popperz, and Fruit Dips to the JJSF frozen novelty segment.
 By 2014 JJSF reached $800 million in sales and 25 brands.

 2020s

 In 2020, the company acquired ICEE-USA, by purchasing remaining shares in a $2.4-million deal.

-In May 2022, J&J Snack Foods Corp. has entered into an agreement to acquire Dippin’ Dots, LLC for $222 million, subject to customary purchase price adjustments.
-The transaction is expected to close by the end of June 2022.
+In May 2022, J&J Snack Foods entered into an agreement to acquire Dippin' Dots, LLC for $222 million, subject to customary purchase price adjustments.
+The acquisition closed on June 21, 2022.